Air India doesn't spare even the Chief Minister of Maharashtra

-This was evident when the Air India flight from Mumbai to Delhi on which Devendra Fadnavis was to travel on Friday night was delayed, as there was no pilot; he was finally accommodated on another AI flight, for which he had to travel to T2
+The AI flight from Mumbai to Delhi on which Devendra Fadnavis was to travel on Friday night was delayed, as there was no pilot; he was finally accommodated on another, for which he had to travel to T2

 When it comes to ending VIP culture, Air India could turn out to be an accidental champion.
 For, not only did the airline’s officials make Chief Minister Devendra Fadnavis wait for a flight on Friday night, they waited till 20 minutes after the plane’s scheduled take-off time to inform him that it wasn’t going anywhere anytime soon.